Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-Ideal for: Homeowners in sunny areas who want some shade without full coverage, or those looking to define an outdoor dining or seating area on their deck.
+Ideal for: Homeowners who want partial shade without full roof coverage, or those looking to define a specific outdoor dining or seating area.

 6. Covered Deck

-A covered deck includes a full roof structure, offering protection from both sun and rain for year-round enjoyment in East Tennessee's varied climate.
+A covered deck includes a full roof structure.
+It provides year-round protection from both sun and rain — extending your usable outdoor time across Tennessee's full seasonal range.

 Pros: